1602/compound/docs/api/routing.md

 ## DESCRIPTION

-The purpose of routes is to connect an URL with a controller action.
+The purpose of routes is to bind an URL to controller action.

 ## FILE